tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

 Do not uninstall the module!
 If you do so, the hashes will be reset and none of your past data will be longer guaranteed as being inalterable.

-Users remain responsible for their Odoo instance and must use it with due diligence.
+Users remain responsible for their CoquiAPPs instance and must use it with due diligence.
 It is not permitted to modify the source code which guarantees the inalterability of data.

-Odoo absolves itself of all and any responsibility in case of changes in the module’s functions caused by 3rd party applications not certified by Odoo.
+CoquiAPPs absolves itself of all and any responsibility in case of changes in the module’s functions caused by 3rd party applications not certified by CoquiAPPs.

 More Information
 ----------------